Skip to content

 The Weir Priority Habitat restoration project

-Thanks to the generous funding from National Highways Designated Funds, we are able to begin work on creating and restoring over 65 hectares of priority habitat at The Weir Garden.
+Thanks to the generous funding from National Highways Designated Funds, in spring 2025 we completed the planting to restore over 65 hectares of priority habitat at The Weir Garden.
 This involves restoring woodland and wood pasture and establishing new orchards and meadowlands.
 These changes will help to create important wildlife habitats across the estate, while also capturing additional carbon and improving the soil and water quality.
-Most of the planting and seeding will take place in 2024 and 2025, and the land will continue to be monitored and cared after the completion of the project.
+The land will continue to be monitored and cared for now all planting and seeding is complete.

 Planting lowland and floodplain meadows

-Part of this project will involve planting native wildflowers and grass seed to create new meadowland habitats.
-Meadows will be planted and sown with species such as common knapweed, ox-eye daisy, bird’s-foot trefoil and meadow buttercup.
+Part of this project involved planting native wildflowers and grass seed to create new meadowland habitats.
+Meadows have been planted and sown with species such as common knapweed, ox-eye daisy, bird’s-foot trefoil and meadow buttercup.

 Creating wildflower-rich meadowland at the Weir will vastly improve the biodiversity of the site, establishing new, flourishing habitats for important pollinators, nesting birds, and small mammals.
 Research shows that 97% of UK meadows have been lost over the past century, meaning it is more important than ever to ensure these habitats are restored and protected.